diskoverdata/diskover-docs/source_files/index_management_elasticsearch.md

 Indices can be managed by policy and manually with Elasticsearch using curl from the command line.
 Indices can also be managed using [Kibana index management](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/index-mgmt.html) which is not covered in this guide.

->Note: For AWS ES/OpenSearch see Index State Management on AWS ES/OpenSearch below.
+> _Note:_ For AWS ES/OpenSearch see Index State Management on AWS ES/OpenSearch below.
+>

->It may be easier and less prone to shell issues, to put the json text (text after -d in the single quotes), into a file first and then use that file for -d using `curl -X PUT -H "Content-Type: application/json" -d @FILENAME DESTINATION`.
+> _Note:_ It may be easier and less prone to shell issues, to put the json text (text after -d in the single quotes), into a file first and then use that file for -d using `curl -X PUT -H "Content-Type: application/json" -d @FILENAME DESTINATION`.

 #### Elasticsearch Index Lifecycle Management